n00b-Cooder/Cyber-Kith-Ctf4/README.md

+# already been solved
+# some of the resources may be removed already
 # Cyber-Kith-Ctf4
 ## Step1 : Download image from 👇below👇 given link
 #### NOTE: Two links are provided both the links contain same file.